Gruyere, Mushroom, & Caramelized Onion Bites

 - 1/4 teaspoon garlic powder

 - 4 ounces grated gruyere cheese (I used applewood smoked gruyere)

 - 1 package (1 pound) frozen puff pastry, thawed

 - 1 egg, lightly beaten

-- Using a knife or a pizza cutter, cut the puff pastry into 2-inch squares and place them on a lined baking sheet.
+- FILL AND BAKE: Using a knife or a pizza cutter, cut the puff pastry into 2-inch squares and place them on a lined baking sheet.
 Make sure the puff pastry is cold before proceeding.
 If not, allow it to rest in the refrigerator for 10-15 minutes before proceeding.
 Using a pastry brush, brush the beaten egg on the squares.
+Prick the puff pastry using a fork in the center.
 Place a tablespoon of caramelized onion mixture in the center.
 Bake for 20-25 minutes, rotating the pan halfway in between until crisp and golden brown.
 Let cool slightly before serving.

 - Make sure the puff pastry is cold when it goes into the oven.
 If at any point it becomes soft, allow it to rest in the refrigerator for 15-20 minutes or until it firms up again.
 Do not open the oven door during the first 10 minutes of baking time.
 Frequently opening the oven may cause the puff pastry to not 'puff up'.

 - Mozzarella or gouda cheese may be used to replace the gruyere.
 I really like the smoky flavor of applewood smoked gruyere with these bites.